 What is Google Tasks?

-There is nothing complicated about Google Tasks, nor is it designed to handle complicated work projects.
+GTasks offers you everything you are looking for to create an effective to-do list.
+It has the most minimalistic design layout giving it a feel of using pen-and-paper, but with added benefits.
+There is nothing complicated about this Google’s to-do list app, nor is it designed to handle complicated work projects.
 For that, you have advanced task management apps.

 As Petra Odak from BetterProposals.io says –